function-store/TD_ParHoverMIDI_VSN1/README.md

 The following parameters are available to further customize the functionality of the component:
 - **`Step Size`**: Adjustable in each `Step` block.
 - **`Step Mode`**: Choose between "Fixed" (fixed step size) or "Adaptive" (step scales with parameter range).
 Can also be toggled by holding all 4 step buttons simultaneously.
-- **`Persist Step` toggle**: When this is off, the step will be set to default when not holding any step button.
-When on, it will save the last used step.
-- **`Default Step Size`**: Step size when Persist Step is off and not holding any step button.
-Set this to zero to avoid accidental parameter adjustments when not holding any button.
 - **`Secondary Mode`**: Choose between "Reset" or "Step" to determine knob push button behavior.
 - **`Reset Hold Length`**: (Reset mode) Duration the knob push button must be held to reset the active parameter to its default value.
 - **`Secondary Step`**: (Step mode) Alternate step size used when holding the knob push button and rotating the knob.